-Essential hospitals provide more than seven times as much uncompensated care as other hospitals, and three-quarters of their patients are uninsured or covered by Medicaid or Medicare.
-Essential hospitals’ small share of commercially insured patients and historically underfunded mission jeopardize their ability to maintain and expand the vital services they provide.
+Essential hospitals provide more than five times as much uncompensated care as other hospitals and about three-quarters of their patients are uninsured or covered by Medicaid or Medicare.
+Essential hospitals’ smaller share of commercially insured patients and historically underfunded mission jeopardize their ability to maintain and expand vital services.

 This proposal would codify essential hospitals in statute, allowing lawmakers to better target support to improve access to care and public health.
 Such a designation is needed, as no statutory definition exists for hospitals that fill the vital community role or offer the breadth of services that characterize essential hospitals, including:

-- providing specialized, lifesaving services, such as level I trauma and neonatal intensive care, emergency psychiatric services, and burn treatment;
+- Specialized, lifesaving services, such as level I trauma and neonatal intensive care, emergency psychiatric services, and burn treatment.

-- training health care professionals to meet community demand for physicians, nurses, and other caregivers;
+- Health care professionals training to meet community demand for physicians, nurses, and other caregivers.

-- delivering comprehensive, coordinated care across large ambulatory networks;
+- Comprehensive, coordinated care across large ambulatory networks.

-- meeting public health needs by improving population health and preparing for and responding to natural disasters and other crises; and
+- A public health role to improve population health and prepare for and respond to natural disasters and other crises.

-- advancing health equity to meet the needs and challenges of patients who face the greatest disparities and barriers to receiving quality care.
+- Health equity leadership to meet the needs and challenges of patients who face systemic and structural barriers to care.